Popular and lesser known WEB Apis in context of web Browser

 Did you find this article valuable?

-Support Himanshu Kumar by becoming a sponsor.
+Support Himanshu Kumar Blogs by becoming a sponsor.
 Any amount is appreciated!